AyrA/LegacyServices/Docs/TcpMux.1.md

 	// Service list.
 See below for the format of service objects "Services": []
 }
-// Service
+// Service object
 {
-	// Name as shown in HELP command
+	// Name to invoke the service
 	"Name": "HTTP",
 	// Endpoint where to connect to
 	"Endpoint": "127.0.0.1:80",